 Abercrombie’s paintings often invited deciphering and psychoanalysis, and were executed with more intimacy than artists of the Surrealist movement, to which her work was often compared, even though Abercrombie didn’t see Magritte’s work until the early 1950s and did not closely follow the national and international arts scene.
 Abercrombie uses a very personal symbolic language, controlled style, and moody palette, creating enigmatic, dream-like scenes that chronicle her fears, obsessions, and the fragility that lurked beneath her gregarious and warm persona.
 “It is always myself that I paint,” Abercrombie once remarked.
 Studs Terkel, a close friend and a consummate American oral historian, described her paintings as “an extension of herself— original, unique, endearing and revealing.”

 In 1977, the final year of her life, Abercrombie received a major retrospective at Hyde Park Art Center.
 For the last decade of her life, her health declined considerably, as did her creative output, and she was bedridden during her last few years, though still often received visitors.
 Abercrombie left a rich body of work, which is held in many public and private institutions, as dictated by her will that established the Gertrude Abercrombie Trust to donate her work to museums throughout the Midwest.
-The Illinois State Museum holds a large collection of her work and held a retrospective in 1991, and the Elmhurst Art Museum showed a recent celebration of Abercrombie in 2018 — Portrait of the Artist as a Landscape.
-A book of essays on her work — Gertrude Abercrombie, the first of its kind, is available from Karma Books (New York, 2018).
+The Illinois State Museum holds a large collection of her work and held a retrospective in 1991, and the Elmhurst Art Museum showed a recent celebration of Abercrombie in 2018.

 Auction Results Gertrude Abercrombie